Admission Information

 Medical Interpreter, Medical Volunteer, Neonatal Intensive Care Unit Volunteer, Patient Transporter, Patient Coordinator/Unit Secretary/Unit Clerk, Chiropractic Assistant, Dental Assistant, Health Professions Student (practicum), Lactation Specialist, Social Worker, Mental Health Counselor, Phlebotomist, Living Assistant, Medical Mission Work, Personal/Fitness Trainer

-- Physician assistant observation or shadowing is not required for application.
-However, competitive applicants will have observed one or more PAs for as many hours as necessary, to demonstrate their knowledge of the PA role on the healthcare team.
+- Physician assistant observation or shadowing is not required for the application.
+However, competitive applicants will have observed one or more PAs for as many hours as necessary to demonstrate their knowledge of the PA role on the healthcare team.
 PA observation/shadowing experiences are evaluated during the interview.

 - Observation of a PA does not qualify as direct patient care experience.